 The Company has a comprehensive Business Continuity Plan (BCP) with capabilities to restore seamlessly the trading operations from the Disaster Recovery Site and has Real time data replication to Near Online Site facility to achieve near zero data loss.
-Besides, the Company has also implemented Security Operation Centre (SOC) for monitoring and raising alerts related to cyber-attacks and other security related incidents round the clock.
+Besides, the Company has also implemented 24/7 Cyber Security Operation Centre (C-SOC) for security monitoring and incident management.